Pedestrian crossing a marked crosswalk on a tree-lined street, with flashing amber lights and school crossing signs visible.

 Vision zero: Vancouver's transportation safety action plan

-Our goal: To have zero traffic related fatalities and serious injuries
+Our goal: To have zero traffic-related fatalities and serious injuries

 Recent steps we've made

-In recent years we have taken steps to improve transportation safety.
-We have made progress but more work is needed as fatalities and serious injuries still occur, and even one fatality is too many.
+In recent years, we have taken steps to improve transportation safety.
+We have made progress, but more work is needed as fatalities and serious injuries still occur, and even one fatality is too many.

-To achieve our goal, we developed our Moving Towards Zero Safety Action Plan (3 MB), which we presented to City Council in November 2016.
+This new action plan builds on our Moving Towards Zero Safety Action Plan (3 MB), which we presented to City Council in November 2016.

 What we're doing